 You can convert ndimages into byte strings.
-For this, you have to hint the desired format (using format_hint=), as a byte string doesn't specify any information about the format or color space to use.
+For this, you have to hint the desired extension (using extension=), as a byte string doesn't specify any information about the format or color space to use.
 Note that, if the backend supports writing to file-like objects, the entire process will happen without touching your file-system.